 class DevConfig(Config):

-The SimpleCache option tells Flask Cache to store results in memory in a Python dictionary, which for most Flask applications will be enough.
+The SimpleCache option tells Flask Cache to store the results in memory within a Python dictionary, which, for the vast majority of Flask applications, will be sufficient.

-To cache the result of a controller/view, simply indicate the decorator cache.cached:
+To cache the result of a controller/view, it is enough to indicate the cache.cached decorator:

 my_app\tasks\controllers.py